 Perfect Pairings

 Butte County exemplifies how seemingly contrasting characteristics combine perfectly.
 From the rural to the urban, farm to city, and valley to mountains, Butte County comes together to create a truly special experience for visitors and locals alike with these perfect pairings.
-Whether bringing the family, taking off with your partner-in-crime, or exploring solo, this is a great time to explore Butte County.
+Whether you’re bringing the family, taking off with your partner-in-crime, or exploring solo, this is a great time to explore Butte County.

 Snow Goose Festival

-An annual highlight in the area is the annual bird migration along the Pacific Flyway, which starts in November and peaks in January and sees hundreds of thousands of birds, including the beautiful snow goose, touch base in Butte County.
+A winter highlight in the area is the annual bird migration along the Pacific Flyway, which starts in November and peaks in January and sees hundreds of thousands of birds, including the beautiful snow goose, touch base in Butte County.

 Check the official Snow Goose Festival website for the detailed itinerary and to register for events, which includes dozens of field trips throughout the county and an avian-themed art exhibit at monca.
 From all-day explorations to two-hour excursions, there’s an event for every type of visitor.